yum install virtio-win

 Figure 10.20.
 The virtual machine hardware information windowYou have now created a removable device accessible by your virtual machine.

 Figure 10.21.
 The virtual machine hardware information windowAdd a new virtual storage device by clicking Add Hardware.
 Then, change the Device type from IDE disk to Virtio Disk.
-Click to confirm the operation.
+Click Finish to confirm the operation.

 Figure 10.22.
 The virtual machine hardware information window